Start entering a first or last name to find someone.

 Why a new curriculum?

-As explained in a May 2016 letter to parents from the education minister, the world has become much different since the original curriculum was developed.
+The world has become much different since the original curriculum was developed.
 New technologies enable access to a wealth of information on virtually any topic.
 Today's students need to learn skills to successfully locate, analyze and evaluate information, then apply it in a proper and useful way.

 The emphasis now is more on understanding concepts and processes, as well as a personalized learning experience and flexibility to better match individual student strengths and needs, as described in B.C.'s Education Plan.